JanEngelstaedter/grow96/README.md

 ## Use

-Load the pacakge like any other R package:
+Load the package like any other R package:

 ``` r
 library(grow96)